patricklafrance/wmfnext-shell/README.md

 By using the `useFederatedRoutes()` hook we get access to all the modules routes registered in the runtime.
 By passing those routes to the router, they will be available in the host application.

-Since the `useFederatedRoutes()` hook ensure that the routes are rendered in isolation, meaning, they can't break the whole application, we now configure the home page route with `runtime.registerRoutes()` in the `boostrap.tsx` file rather than directly in the router configuration.
+Since the `useFederatedRoutes()` hook ensure that the routes are rendered in isolation, meaning, they can't break the whole application, we now configure the home page route with `runtime.registerRoutes()` in the `boostrap.tsx` file rather than directly in the router configuration, to benefit from this isolation feature.

 The `runtime.registerRoutes()` function support the same syntax and options as React Router [createBrowserRouter](https://reactrouter.com/en/main/routers/create-browser-router).
 Please have a look at the library documentation to find out about the options.